 You went on this tour as a solo traveler.
 Did you get along with your group?

 There were only 15 of us and that in itself made it easier to get to know everybody.
 We all got along really well—it was just fate.
 Every tour I’ve gone on by myself, I’ve met the most amazing people and a lot of them are still friends.
 We had so many memorable experiences together on this tour; every day was better than the last.
-We’ve all become Facebook friends and are still talking about the trip.
+We’ve all become Facebook friends and still talk about the trip.
 It’s really fun.

 Why didn’t you visit Australia before now?